Here’s the third in a series of tutorials on Photo Ephemeris Web.

 - Consult multiple reliable sources for Sun/Moon information (I highly recommend Jeff Conrad’s Sun/Moon Calculator – Jeff has kindly provided invaluable feedback and guidance for Photo Ephemeris over the years).

 - Obtain a large-scale topographic map of the area of your shoot from a reputable publisher and take careful measurements of distance and elevation.

 - Consult the online tools from the National Geodetic Survey and perform your own geodetic calculations.

 The next tutorial will cover Elevation at the horizon.
-If you’re shooting in high places, this could be significant: Using Photo Ephemeris Web, Part 4: the Horizon
+If you’re shooting from high places, to want to catch first light on a prominent mountain summit, this can be important: Using Photo Ephemeris Web, Part 4: the Horizon